pybricks/pybricks-api/doc/main/hubs/primehub.rst

     .. automethod:: pybricks.hubs::PrimeHub.system.storage

         You can store up to 512 bytes of data on this hub.
+The data is cleared when you update the Pybricks firmware.

+    .. automethod:: pybricks.hubs::PrimeHub.system.reset_storage

     .. blockimg:: pybricks_blockHubShutdown_PrimeHub